-Recurring Large Volume Pickup Service (RLVP).
+Recurring Large Volume Pickup Service.
 Some LVP sites receive pickups on an on-going basis.
-These RLVP sites sign a contract with PaintCare to allow them to keep PaintCare collection bins on site and fill them as they accumulate leftover paint.
-In addition, staff at these locations are trained by PaintCare how to segregate products and store them until picked up by a transporter.
+These recurring large volume pickup (RLVP) sites sign a contract with PaintCare to allow them to keep PaintCare collection bins on site and fill them as they accumulate leftover paint.
+In addition, staff at these locations are trained by PaintCare on how to segregate products and store them until picked up by a transporter.

 HHW Door-to-Door Collection Programs.
-D2D collection of household hazardous waste materials was provided by five communities and included collection of PaintCare products.
-PaintCare was not involved with the D2D collection component of these programs; however, the program-eligible material collected through those programs was subsequently processed through the PaintCare program and is included in the program totals.
+Door-to-Door collection of household hazardous waste materials was provided by five communities and included collection of PaintCare products.
+PaintCare was not involved with the door-to-door collection component of these programs; however, the program-eligible material collected through those programs was subsequently processed through the PaintCare program and is included in the program totals.